richardjohnreji/olist-data-warehouse-analytics/README.md

 Customer Review
 ```

-Each stage generates data.
+Each stage of this process generates operational data.

-This project takes that raw operational data and builds a structured analytical environment that can be used to answer questions about:
+The goal of this project is to transform that raw data into a structured analytical environment that supports reliable reporting and business analysis.

+The final solution separates the raw source data from the analytics layer and follows a layered Data Warehouse architecture.

+---

+# Business Objective

+The objective is to build an analytics solution that helps analyze Olist's business performance and supports data-driven decision-making.

+The project focuses on questions related to:

+* Sales performance
 * Business growth
-* Sales performance
+* Product and category performance
 * Customer behavior
-* Product performance
 * Seller performance
-* Operational efficiency
+* Freight performance
-* Time-based sales trends
+* Time-based trends

----

-## Business Objective

-The project is designed to help Olist analyze its business performance and identify insights that can support better decision-making.

-The analysis focuses on understanding:

-* How the business is generating revenue
-* Which products and categories drive sales
-* Which sellers perform well
-* How customer behavior changes over time
-* What affects customer satisfaction
-* Where operational bottlenecks may exist
+* Regional analysis
-* How sales performance changes over time
+* Operational performance
-* Which areas may require business attention or improvement

-The project follows the principle:
+The project follows a business-first analytical approach:

 ```text
 Business Objective